redsach/redsach.github.io/_pages/research.md

 Modelling Surface-Plasma Interactions at Europa
 ------
-* Europa has been identified as a potential host for life, yet many of its characteristic remain unknown
+* Europa has been identified as a potential host for life, yet much about the moon remains unknown
 * We built surface-plasma interaction models to assess electric potentials and currents at the surface
 * The findings will inform the upcoming [Europa Clipper]((https://europa.nasa.gov/)) and [Lander](https://solarsystem.nasa.gov/missions/europa-lander/in-depth/) missions
 * Work was conducted in the Ocean Worlds Lab with Tom Nordheim, Camilla Harris, and Kevin Hand